Steel chemical etching is ideal for components in environments where fracturing resistance is important.

 The machinability of the metal will vary depending on the makeup of the base material.
 Fotofab offers etching of Steel (1010, 1008), Electrical/Silicon Steel (M19, M36), and Spring Steel (1050, 1074, 1095).

 Fotofab's chemical etching process produces designs that can withstand harsh indoor and outdoor environments.
 The process uses a strong chemical (Ferric Chloride) to cut into unprotected parts of a metal surface to create a design or image formed to your project's specifications.

-Fotofab proudly serves the US & International customers.
+Fotofab proudly serves the US and International customers.

 - Rather inexpensive